PHYSICAL THERAPY RESIDENCY PROGRAM NEUROLOGIC PHYSICAL THERAPY

 What other unique opportunities does your residency program afford the residents?

 Our residency program offers a variety of experiences including: collaboration with other residents, health care providers, and administrators in both public and private healthcare systems.
 Our residents teach multiple lectures through local physical therapy programs in the clinic and the classroom.
-They have the opportunity to participate in multiple collaborative learning experiences, such as: bracing clinic, amputee clinic, neurotoxin injection clinics, neuropsychology, post-polio clinic, Multiple Sclerosis clinic, ALS clinic, and Neuromuscular disease clinic.
+They have the opportunity to participate in multiple collaborative learning experiences, such as: post-polio clinic, Multiple Sclerosis clinic, ALS clinic, and Neuromuscular disease clinic.
 They also participate in an inter-professional educational experience with 3rd and 4th year Baylor College of Medicine Students on a monthly basis.

 WHY HARRIS HEALTH